A Complete Beginner's Guide To Cannabis Edibles

 Your personal metabolic rate and whether or not you have eaten the edible on an empty stomach will impact the amount of time it takes for your body to break down the edible.

-Since cannabis edibles have such a long activation time, it is recommended to wait until the AT LEAST two full hours after first trying an edible before increasing your dose.
+Since this delivery format has such a long activation time, it is recommended to wait until the AT LEAST two full hours after first trying an edible before increasing your dose.

 Some experts suggest waiting as long as six to eight hours – or even until the next day.